ezagroba/llewt/README.md

 ## Advice about the location

-Llandegfan (pronounce the double-l like hl) is located on the island of Angelesey off the northwest corner of Wales.
+Llandegfan (pronounce the double-l like hl) is located on the island of Angelesey off the northwest corner of Wales, just across the water from Bangor.
 Snowdonia National Park is the thing you may have heard of that's nearby.

 ### How to get there